warxander/vein/README.md

 	-- Call setNextWindow* methods

-	vein:beginWindow(windowPos.x, windowPos.y) -- Mandatory
+	vein:beginWindow(windowPos.x, windowPos.y)

-	-- Draw items in column
+	-- Call items API to draw them in a column

 	vein:beginRow()
-		-- Draw items in row
+		-- Call items API to draw them in a row vein:endRow()

-	vein:endRow()
+	if vein:button('Close') then -- Draw 'Close' button and check if it is clicked isWindowOpened = false
+	end

 	vein:label('Hello Vein')
-	if vein:isItemHovered() then
-		--
-		if vein:isItemClicked() then
+	if vein:isItemHovered() then -- Check if the last drawn item is hovered if vein:isItemClicked() then
-			--
+			-- Check if the last drawn item is clicked end
 	end

+	windowPos = vein:endWindow()
 end

-	if vein:button('Close Window') then -- Draw button and check if it were pressed isWindowOpened = false
-	end

-	windowPos = vein:endWindow() -- Mandatory
-end
 ```
-Check this [repository](https://github.com/warxander/vein-demo) to learn more from Vein demo.
+Check this [demo](https://github.com/warxander/vein-demo) to learn more.
 ### Limitations
-These features are not supported due to RAGE API limitations:
+These features are not supported due to GTA V API limitations:
 * Clipping
 * Rotation
 * Circle drawing

-These features are not supported by design (can be a subject to change though):
+These features are not supported by design (maybe subject to change):
-* Custom item sizes (Vein is out-of-box solution)
+* Custom item sizes
 * Nested rows

 ## API